Power Monitor/Module Configuration in Mission Planner¶

 - Battery Capacity: Battery capacity in mAh

-The Sensor selection list offers a number of Power Modules (including popular models from 3DR and AttoPilot) which you can select to automatically configure your module.
-If your PM is not on the list then you can select Other, and then perform a manual calibration as described below.
+The Sensor selection list offers a number of analog Power Modules (including popular models from 3DR and AttoPilot) which you can select to automatically configure your module.
+If your PM is not on the list then you can select Other, enter its recommended values, or perform a manual calibration as described below.

-The bottom section of the the Battery Monitor screen allows you to calibrate the voltage/current measurement in order to verify that the measured voltage of the battery is correct.
-You can also set the Sensor selection list to Other and use the calibration process to configure an “unknown” power module.
+The bottom section of the Battery Monitor screen allows you to calibrate the voltage/current measurement in order to verify that the measured voltage of the battery is correct.
+You can also set the Sensor selection list to Other and use the calibration process to configure an “unknown” power monitor/module.

 To calibrate the voltage reading:

-Connect your APM/PX4 to your computer and plug in the lipo battery
+Connect your Pixhawk-series to your computer and plug in the LiPo battery

 Check the voltage through the Mission Planner’s INITIAL SETUP | Optional Hardware | Battery Monitor screen or on the Flight Data screen’s HUD or Status tab.

-If you find the voltage is not correct (i.e. if off from the hand-held volt meter’s reading by more than perhaps 0.2V) you can correct the APM/PX4’s reading by doing the following:
+If you find the voltage is not correct (i.e. if off from the hand-held volt meter’s reading by more than perhaps 0.2V) you can calibrate it by doing the following:

 On Mission Planner’s INITIAL SETUP | Optional Hardware | Battery Monitor screen set the “Sensor” to “Other”.